Total War: Three Kingdoms DLC Guide03 Sep 2020 0

-Eight Princes is a testament to why you can’t re-skin a main game’s campaign and make it standalone for a DLC.
+Eight Princes is a prime example as to why you can’t just re-skin a main game’s campaign and make it standalone for a DLC.
 It requires too much work, and why would you create a new grand campaign, when you can just add new stuff to the original, making an already great campaign, even greater?
 I’m hopeful that with Mandate of Heaven’s timeline we might see Eight Princes incorporated into the grand campaign, but considering the one hundred years between them, it might be awhile before we get enough DLC to fill the gap.

-- A niche subject matter, which is actually nice to see
+- A niche subject matter, which is actually nice to see.

-- More of the same for those who want a more condensed 3K experience
+- More of the same for those who want a more condensed 3K experience.

-- 8 new characters
+- 8 new characters.

 IS IT WORTH IT?

 It's not essential, unless they somehow incorporated into the main campaign's timeline like they've done with Mandate of Heaven below.
 Unlikely, since there is about a 100 year gap between the two periods.
 It's good that Creative Assembly are exploring more niche events in China's history, but this is still perhaps one to only get on the cheap.

 Total War: THREE KINGDOMS - Mandate of Heaven